victor-andreev/ghpages_website/docs/installation.md

 *Htslib  1.19.1

 !!!
-Warning Please install the required packages from the reps for your linux distributive and bioconda and conda-forge.
+Warning "Please install the required packages from the reps for your linux distributive and bioconda and conda-forge."
 I would recommend using micromamba for managing your conda environments and packages.